google/WebFundamentals/src/content/en/updates/posts/2016/08/removing-document-write.md

 ## How to detect when your site is affected

-There are a large number of criteria applied to when the site will and will not be affected so how do you know if you are affected?
+There are a large number of criteria that determine whether the restriction is enforced, so how do you know if you are affected?

 ### Detecting when a user is on 2G